Nishanthtamil/Vigilant-X/README.md

 > **Agentic C++ Security Reviewer with Semantic Formal Verification and Mirror Sandbox Analysis.**

 Vigilant-X is architected to be **10x better than Code Rabbit** by moving beyond heuristic-based linting into **Semantic Formal Proof**.
-It traces data flow across global project boundaries, transpiles complex C++ logic into **Z3 SMT constraints**, and verifies every finding in a **Mirror Docker Sandbox** using multiple compilers and optimization levels.
+It traces data flow across global project boundaries, transpiles complex C++ logic into **Z3 SMT constraints**, and verifies every finding in a **Secure Docker Sandbox** using multiple compilers and optimization levels.

 ---

-## 🏗 System Architecture (The 4 intelligence Planes)
+## 🏗 System Architecture (The 4 Intelligence Planes)

 ```mermaid
 graph TD